palantir/gradle-baseline/docs/best-practices/contributing/readme.md

 documentation and tests, etc. Project owners may reserve the right to eventually close idle contributions, so make sure to get it merged in a timely fashion.

+Conversely, project owners and reviewers should be empathetic towards contributors; comments should be:

+- constructive: *"try using fooFunction() instead of barFunction() here"* versus *"fix function"*
+- friendly: *"please use consistent variable naming (see other variables in this class)"* versus *silly naming*
+- educational: *".paralellStream() has bad performance characteristics in this case, see <link>"* instead of *"this is never going to scale"*
+- reasonable: do not ask to add an end-to-end test if non of the other code in the project has end-to-end tests
+- in scope: do not ask to also clean up or refactor this other unrelated class as part of this contribution

+Ultimately, if a contributed feature or fix is important to the project and the contributor is not able to finish it, the project team should take over ownership until it is merged.

 Suggestions for efficient and effective code reviews, as well as responsibilities of the reviewer or project owner, are discussed in the [best-practices document on Code Reviews](../code-reviews/readme.md).